Virginia Online LPN Programs: Comparing Top Schools

 Although LPN programs in Virginia cost less than completing an associate or bachelor’s degree in nursing, qualified students may still need help covering their tuition and fees.
 The Virginia Department of Health provides several nursing scholarship programs, including those focused on supporting learners working towards an LPN certificate.

-In addition to applying to awards provided by local, state, and federal government agencies, students looking to find even more financial aid support can check with local and statewide chapters of professional nursing associations, nearby hospitals and clinics, and more general LPN scholarships focused on merit and/or need.
+In addition to applying to awards provided by local, state, and federal government agencies, students looking to find even more financial aid support can check with local and statewide chapters of professional nursing associations, nearby hospitals and clinics, and find general LPN scholarships focused on merit, financial need, or consent to work at a certain hospital or clinic after graduating.

-All individuals looking to receive LPN licensure must submit an online application to the Virginia Board of Nursing.
-They must also pay a nonrefundable $170 application fee by check, money order, or credit/debit card.
-Along with their application, they need to provide official attestation of graduation or a final transcript; those from other states must also submit a verification of clinical hours.
+Once the NCLEX-PN is complete, a prospective LPN submits an online application to the Virginia Board of Nursing.
+You must also pay a nonrefundable $170 application fee by check, money order, or credit/debit card.
+Along with their application, you will need to provide official attestation of graduation or a final transcript; those from other states must also submit a verification of clinical hours.

 Becoming an LPN in Virginia allows graduates to work in an exciting, fast-growing field.
 This is especially true in Virginia, where the job outlook is 7.2%, compared to the national average growth of 5.3%.
 This promising outlook means that LPNs will see 1,620 job openings each year.
 These jobs will be in home health care, nursing homes, hospitals, outpatient healthcare centers, physicians' offices, and anywhere medical care is administered.